KiranS22/kiranSundal/README.md

 - Add markers for airports in each country for improved user navigation.
 - Revise the color scheme to create a more cohesive and uniform design.

+## Installation and Setup - Company Directory

+1. Clone the repository as detailed in the setup instructions for the Gazetteer project.

+2. In the `php` directory, locate the `config.php` file and add in your database name, username, and password.

 ## Portfolio Project #2: Company Directory

 The second portfolio project, "Company Directory," demanded a more comprehensive approach as it necessitated the creation of a user requirements document.
+The project used the following tech stack:

+- HTML
+- CSS
+- jQuery
+- PHP
+- MySQL
+- Bootstrap 5

-The project could only progress once the document was approved, which then triggered the release of SQL to develop a "mobile-first" application for maintaining a company personnel database using MySQL.
+The project involved developing a "mobile-first" application for maintaining a company personnel database using MySQL.

 **What I enjoyed?**
 Throughout this project, I particularly enjoyed writing MySQL queries to manipulate the database and creating the user interface.